 Dubbed “Shades of Love,” Alton Love’s ’56 Chevy had its official unveiling at the 2009 Detroit Autorama, where it earned placement in the “Great Eight” out of 50 or so vehicles also making their debut.
 For Love and his “Shades of Love,” the Detroit show kicked off a winning streak.

-The short list of accolades for Shades includes being an International Show Car Association Grand Champion in 2010 and 2011.
+The short list of accolades for this antique automobile includes being an International Show Car Association Grand Champion in 2010 and 2011.
 The car won 12 best custom awards from 2009 to 2011, and in 2010 and 2011 it was named one of the Top Twenty best cars in the Carl Casper Custom Auto Show in Louisville, KY.
-Before the vehicle became part of The JBS collection, Love showed the Chevy in Omaha, Houston, Atlanta, Indianapolis, Philadelphia – “It’s been just about everywhere,” he said.
+Before the vehicle became part of The JBS Collection, Love showed the Chevy in Omaha, Houston, Atlanta, Indianapolis, and Philadelphia.
+“It’s been just about everywhere,” he said.

 “I feel very blessed,” Love told The Goshen News in 2011.
 “The car has been built with a lot of love.
 Everyone who has worked on my car is like family.”